 The Zenefits branding in the thank you page even goes beyond the core of the Zenefits product to also maintain consistent branding of this conference as a granular component of a larger brand strategy, including the conference logo itself.

-By incorporating your brand strategy into your landing pages, it will be easier for your users to evangelize the product.
-Much of this can be accomplished by email and marketing automation in the form of a newsletter, product update, or offer for existing users such as an affiliate or referral code.
+By incorporating your brand strategy into your post-click landing pages, it gets easier for users to evangelize the product.
+Much of this can be accomplished by email and marketing automation in the form of a newsletter, product update, etc.

 Lyft employs email automation with a referral incentive for their existing users: